teri-lynn/teri-lynn.github.com/_posts/2013-11-09-healthy-chocolate-chip-cookies.md

 To make the dough, put all the ingredients except the chocolate chips into a high-speed blender and blend until really smooth.
 Then add the chocolate chips and pulse the blender to evenly mix them.
 Spoon the dough onto cookie sheets and bake in the oven for about 7 minutes at 350 degrees.

-- 4 scoops Vanilla Protein Power
+- 3-4 scoops Vanilla Protein Powder
 - One 19 oz can of Chickpeas (drained and rinsed)
 - 3/4 cup Almond Milk
 - 3/4 cup Raisins